rentle/embed-rentle/readme.txt

 Stable tag: 1.2.1
 License: GPLv2

-Free rental and booking plugin for Wordpress websites by Rentle.
+Free rental and booking plugin for Wordpress websites by Twice Commerce.
 Reservations with real-time inventory availability for rentals and activity sales.

 == Description ==

-**Rentle** is the easiest way to handle rental and activity bookings on your WordPress website.
+**Twice Commerce** is the easiest way to handle rental and activity bookings on your WordPress website.
 Our software is used by thousands of merchants, from local mom-and-pop shops to global retail chains.
-Install the Rentle WordPress plugin and make your products rentable on your website in a few clicks.
+Install the Twice Commerce WordPress plugin and make your products rentable on your website in a few clicks.

-Rentle offers a free version.
-For those who need more features and customization options, Rentle offers three paid plans starting at $19.50/month.
+Twice Commerce offers a free version.
+For those who need more features and customization options, Twice Commerce offers three paid plans starting at $19.50/month.

 ### Features